modiimedia/arri/tooling/schema/README.md

 -   Adding support for 64-bit integers
 -   Replacing the `additionalProperties` field with `strict` to allow for additional properties by default.
--   Restrict `ref` to only be used for object types.
+-   Restrict `ref` to only be used for recursive references.

 ## Table of Contents